bateskendall/transit-trend/README.md

 # MTA Real-time Data Pipeline

-This project is designed to fetch, transform, and load real-time data from the MTA's real-time data feeds into a PostgreSQL database.
+This project is designed to fetch, transform, and load real-time data from the Metropolitan Transit Authority's GTFS-rt data feeds into a PostgreSQL database.
 It provides a robust data pipeline for managing and analyzing transit data.

 ## Table of Contents
 - [Installation](#installation)